shivasiddharth/GassistPi/README.md

 *******************************************************************************************************************************

 *******************************************************************************************************************************
 **CLI or Raspbian Lite does not support all features.
 So please start by making a fresh copy of latest Raspbian Stretch Desktop.**
+**The AIY Voice HAT image has environemnt in a directory different than this project.
+So please use the Standard Raspbian Desktop image**
 *******************************************************************************************************************************

 *************************************************